 - 1. Was the complete annual financial report (AFR) and data submitted to the TEA within 30 days of the November 27 or January 28 deadline depending on the school district's fiscal year end date of June 30 or August 31, respectively? - a.
 Yes.
-The District submitted the AFR on November 19, 2019. - 2. (a) Was there an unmodified opinion in the AFR on the financial statements as a whole?
+The District submitted the AFR on November 16, 2020. - 2.
+Was there an unmodified opinion in the AFR on the financial statements as a whole?
 (The American Institute of Certified Public Accountants (AICPA) defines unmodified opinion.
 The external independent auditor determines if there was an unmodified opinion.) - a.
 Yes.
-The District received an unmodified opinion in the AFR. - (b) Did the external independent auditor report that the AFR was free of any instance(s) of material weaknesses in internal controls over financial reporting and compliance for local, state, or federal funds?
-(The AICPA defines material weakness.) - b.
-Yes.
-The external auditor reported no material weaknesses in the AFR. - 3.
+The District received an unmodified opinion in the AFR. - 3.
 Was the school district in compliance with the payment terms of all debt agreements at fiscal year end?
 (If the school district was in default in a prior fiscal year, an exemption applies in following years if the school district is current on its forbearance or payment plan with the lender and the payments are made on schedule for the fiscal year being rated.
 Also exempted are technical defaults that are not related to monetary defaults.
 A technical default is a failure to uphold the terms of a debt covenant, contract, or master promissory note even though payments to the lender, trust, or sinking fund are current.
 A debt agreement is a legal agreement between a debtor (person, company, etc. that owes money) and their creditors, which includes a plan for paying back the debt). - a.
 Yes.
 The District followed payment terms of all debt agreements. - 4.
-Did the school district make timely payments to the Teachers Retirement System (TRS), Texas Workforce Commission (TWC), Internal Revenue Services (IRS), and other government agencies? - a.
+Did the school district make timely payments to the Teachers Retirement System (TRS), Texas Workforce Commission (TWC), Internal Revenue Service (IRS), and other government agencies?
+(If the school district received a warrant hold and the warrant hold was not cleared within 30 days from the date the warrant hold was issued, the school district is considered to not have made timely payments and will fail critical indicator 4.
+If the school district was issued a warrant hold, the maximum points and highest rating that the school district may receive is 95 points, A = Superior Achievement, even if the issue surrounding the initial warrant hold was resolved and cleared within 30 days.) - a.
 Yes.
-The District made timely payments to TRS, TWC, and IRS and other governmental agencies.
+The District made timely payments to TRS, TWC, and IRS and other governmental agencies. - 5.
+The state removed this indicator for scoring